-The System Status panel has five sections that provide information and a link to each settings page.
-Each settings page can be accessed by Clicking within the section: Transmitter, Receiver, Users, Profile or Log.
+The System Status panel contains six sections that provide information and a link to each settings page.
+Each settings page can be accessed by Clicking within the section: Transmitter, Receiver, Switch, Users, Profile, or Log.
 Each section is explained in the table below and the Settings on the pages that follow.

-Item Description Transmitter This section provides an overview of the Transmitters added to the KE Matrix Manager: Active: Shows the number of Transmitters that are currently online and connected to a Receiver.
+Item Description Transmitter This section provides an overview of the Transmitters added to the KVM over IP Matrix Manager: Active: Shows the number of Transmitters that are currently online and connected to a Receiver.
 Standby: Shows the number of Transmitters that are online but not connected to a Receiver.
-Offline: Shows the number of Transmitters added to the KE Matrix Manager that are not online.
-Total: Displays the total number of Transmitters added to the KE Matrix Manager.
-Receiver This section provides an overview of the Receivers added to the KE Matrix Manager: Active: Shows the number of Receivers that are currently online and connected to a Transmitter.
+Offline: Shows the number of Transmitters added to the KVM over IP Matrix Manager that are not online.
+Total: Displays the total number of Transmitters added to the KVM over IP Matrix Manager.
+Receiver This section provides an overview of the Receivers added to the KVM over IP Matrix Manager: Active: Shows the number of Receivers that are currently online and connected to a Transmitter.
 Standby: Shows the number of Receivers that are online but not connected to a Transmitter.
-Offline: Shows the number of Receivers added to the KE Matrix Manager that are not online.
-Total: Displays the total number of Receivers added to the KE Matrix Manager.
+Offline: Shows the number of Receivers added to the KVM over IP Matrix Manager that are not online.
+Total: Displays the total number of Receivers added to the KVM over IP Matrix Manager. •

-Item Description Users This section provides an overview of users with KE Matrix Manager sessions: On-line: Shows the number of users that are logged into OSD or KE Matrix Manager web sessions.
-Idle: Shows the number of users not logged into OSD or KE Matrix Manager web sessions.
-Profile This section provides an overview of Profile and Profile Schedules: Total: Shows the total number of Profiles available.
+Item Description Switch This section provides an overview of the Network Switches added to the KVM over IP Matrix Manager: Active: Shows the number of Network Switches added to the KVM over IP Matrix Manager that are currently online.
+Offline: Shows the number of Network Switches added to the KVM over IP Matrix Manager that are not online.
+Total: Displays the total number of Network Switches added to the KVM over IP Matrix Manager.
+Users This section provides an overview of users with KVM over IP Matrix Manager sessions: Online: Shows the number of users that are logged into OSD or KVM over IP Matrix Manager web sessions. ◆ Idle: Shows the number of users not logged into OSD or KVM over IP Matrix Manager web sessions.
+Profile This section provides an overview of Profile and Profile Schedules: ◆ Total: Shows the total number of Profiles available.
 Next scheduled to run: Shows the name of the next Profile scheduled to run.
 Days later: Shows the number of days until the next Profile is scheduled to run.
-Log This section provides an overview of system logs: Warning: Shows the number of warnings logs generated since the event log was cleared. • Error: Shows the number of error logs generated since the event log was cleared.
+Log This section provides an overview of system logs: Warning: Shows the number of warnings logs generated since the event log was cleared.
+Error: Shows the number of error logs generated since the event log was cleared.
 Information: Shows the number of information logs generated since the log was cleared.
 Redundancy Status This section provides information about the Redundancy mode.
-The first set of brackets shows which server is hosting the KE Matrix Manager database: [Primary] or [Secondary].
+The first set of brackets shows which server is hosting the KVM over IP Matrix Manager database: [Primary] or [Secondary].
 If Redundancy is disabled the first bracket will read: [Standalone].
-The second set of brackets show the status: • [Working]: The server is actively hosting the KE Matrix Manager database. • [Standby]: This message appears when database operations are idle.
+The second set of brackets show the status: ◆ [Working]: The server is actively hosting the KVM over IP Matrix Manager database.
+[Standby]: This message appears when database operations are idle.